 Fragmented and incompatible data adds time and weight to logistics operations decisions that today’s customers simply don’t have the patience for.
-Centralized data is non-negotiable to support automated tasks, data reusability, data sharing, and a more productive workflow without disruption.
+Centralized data is non-negotiable to support automated tasks, data reusability, data sharing, and the implementation of other logistics technologies.
 But what centralized storage systems are logistics teams using?

 Data Lakes and Warehouses, What’s the Difference?

 Data management in logistics can be tricky.
 Let’s clarify some terms: